kadahlin/AnimatedNavBar/README.md

 - *navBarColor*: the color that will be used for the layout of the AnimatedBottomNavigationBar.
 By default this is android.R.color.white
 - *navBarSelectedColor*: the background color of the animated selection circle.
 By default this will match the navBarColor

-A listener can be set on the AnimatedNavigationBar to receive updates when the user selects a new ID
+A listener can be set on the `AnimatedBottomNavigationBar` to receive updates when the user selects a new ID

 ```kotlin
 animated_nav_bar.setIdSelectedListener { id ->